What Are The Different Types Of Depression?

 - Emotional reactivity

-With atypical depression the patient’s mood may improve if confronted with something positive.
-Otherwise the patient will have a consistent low mood and will be paranoid about what others think of them.
+With atypical depression, the affected person’s mood may improve with something positive.
+Otherwise, they will have a consistently low mood.
+Their depressed mood causes negative thoughts.
+These thoughts make them worry about what others think of them.

 Major Depressive Disorder